StudentRND/Code-Evangelist-Manual/the-basics.md

 Many people reading this section will be in the majority demographic in most important ways.
 From the position, it can often be difficult to see how those characteristics can dramatically affect others' interactions with the world.

-Take a few minutes to read through this very small selection of privlidges you might have.
-If you could only retain a few of these privlidges, which would you choose?
+Take a few minutes to read through this very small selection of privileges you might have.
+If you could only retain a few of these privileges, which would you choose?
 Which would you give up?

 * Being able to create video game characters which look like you.
 * Finding role models and mentors of the same gender as you.